 Prefab : Anyone can inspect or create an instance at any time, without prior access to a structure-type declaration or an example instance.
 Consequently, the expression reader can manufacture instances directly.
 The instance cannot have a constructor guard or properties.

 Since the expression reader can generate prefab instances, they are useful when convenient serialization is more important than abstraction.
-Opaque and transparent structures also can be serialized, however, if they are defined with serializable-struct as described in Datatypes and Serialization.
+Opaque and transparent structures also can be serialized, however, if they are defined with define-serializable-struct as described in Datatypes and Serialization.